Facebook Pixel

 Digital Printing

-Digital printing can have difficulties with some textured papers.
-Digital printing machines use hard rollers, so this and the fact that the toner falls into the ‘gaps’ in the textured paper mean that it often won’t look right at all, or the toner (powder) may actually rub off once it’s printed.
-This is because the toner powder doesn’t fuse to the paper properly during the print process, as it would with digital printing onto flat, smooth paper stock.
-However, printing onto textured papers with a flatter pattern can work perfectly well, as shown in the image above.
+Digital printing can encounter difficulties with some textured papers.
+Digital printing machines use hard rollers, and the toner can fall into the ‘gaps’ in the textured paper, leading to unsatisfactory results.
+The toner may not fuse to the paper properly, which can cause the toner to rub off once printed.
+This issue arises because the toner powder doesn’t bond with the paper during the printing process as it does with smooth paper stock.
+However, printing onto textured papers with a flatter pattern can work well.

 Litho Printing